ulfwi/jump_dir/README.md

 ## Setup

-To setup jump dir you should add the following line to .bahsrc (or similar):
+To setup jump dir you should add the following line to .bashrc (or similar):

-source /home/s0001191/repos/scripts/jump_dir/jump_dir.sh
+source /path/to/jump_dir/jump_dir.sh

 This adds the function jd() which runs the script in the current shell.
 This is needed to be able to change directory.
 If you run the script in a separate shell it will only change directory for that shell, not your current shell.